 In other words, given the universe of all possible worlds, there is inevitably a version of the world in which there is a logical continuation of your experience of reality.
 So the experience of death in this world leads straight on to the experience of life in the next world.

-On the outside view this is a bit of a stretch of the imagination, but given the nature of consciousness it must be right.
+This does seem more like science fiction.
+But although this is a major stretch of the imagination, given the nature of consciousness it must be right.
 Consciousness is to the space of all possible worlds as a computer system is to all of its memory.
 The computer can access any place in the memory, and it can jump from one point to another.
 It can play Part 1 of a movie from one block of memory then continue straight on and play Part 2 of the movie from a different block of memory.
 Consciousness does exactly the same thing except that each part of the ‘movie’ is a lifetime in the space of all possible worlds.
 When there is an end to one lifetime, consciousness simply experiences the lifetime that makes the most natural continuation, wherever that happens to exist in the universe.
 So death is not the end.
-It is just a jump from this lifetime to the next – the Moravec jump.
+It is just a jump from this lifetime to the next.
+I call it the Moravec jump.

 The Functional Identity

 One can imagine getting a new body, but surely you have to have the same mind to be the same person.
-Can just the world hologram, the memories of a lifetime, constitute a whole person?
+Effectively, you do.
+The consciousness Moravec is referring to is actually the world hologram, the product of access consciousness.
+It is this that must exist in the space of all possible worlds.
+But can just the world hologram, the memories of a lifetime, constitute a whole person?
 It not only can, it does.
-This is where we get to the next massive idea.
-In the QBism reality, even the physical body is indeterminate except where observed as described in Identity.
+This is another rather massive new idea.
+As described in Identity, even the physical body is indeterminate except where observed.
 This means that on the inside view, in the reality you know as the world, the world hologram is what you really are.

-It helps to make sense of this that as Deutsch states, it is not only all the memory of one’s life that is contained in the world hologram, but also the particular way one processes information.
-Just as all the knowledge about the world and oneself is contained in the world hologram, so too is every aspect of the character, and how one thinks and makes decisions.
-As Deutsch states:
+It helps to make sense of this the state of the memory holds more than just the record of observations in a literal sense.
+As Deutsch states, it is not only all the memory of one’s life that is contained in the world hologram, but also the particular way one processes information.
+Just as all the knowledge about the world and oneself is contained in the world hologram, so too is every aspect of the character, and how one thinks and makes decisions:

 … every last scrap of our knowledge ― including our knowledge of the non-physical worlds of logic, mathematics and philosophy, and of imagination, fiction, art and fantasy ― is encoded in the form of programs for the rendering of those worlds on our brain’s own virtual-reality generator.
 (1997, 121)